Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-Real-world camera datasets are widely used in autonomous driving research, but often lack the diversity and editability required for generating specific test cases.
+\textbf{Image Datasets Generation:} Real-world camera datasets are widely used in autonomous driving research, but often lack the diversity and editability required for generating specific test cases.
 To address this, recent work explores language-guided editing of recorded images.

 ChatSim~\cite{wei2024editable} introduces a collaborative multi-agent framework with GPT-4, where each \gls{llm} agent handles a specialized scene editing task, such as viewpoint changes, vehicle manipulation, asset insertion, and motion planning, based on natural language instructions.
 ChatSim leverages neural rendering and lighting estimation to achieve photorealistic, multi-camera scene synthesis with external digital assets.